bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 # Platform configuration

-In this section you will learn what the Platform setup tool is and how to use it to configure the Bonita BPM Platform, manage your licenses (for Subscription users), and more...
+In this section you will learn what the Platform setup tool is and how to use it to configure the Bonita Platform, manage your licenses (for Subscription users), and more...

 :::info
 **Note:** First thing to know is that for all basic installation and start scenarios, you don't need to use the setup tool.